-- 1. Modern developments with herringbone brick paving surfacing the street. - 2.
-Shared surface streets such as at Aldersey Oaks. - 3.
-Vehicle free routes comprising several public rights of way within the landscape surrounding Tattenhall. - 4.
-Country lanes paved on one side such as Tattenhall Road. - 5.
+- 1. Vehicle free routes comprising several public rights of way within the landscape surrounding Tattenhall. - 2.
+Country lanes paved on one side such as Tattenhall Road. - 3.
 Country lanes with grass verges and no pavements such as Newton Lane, Frog Lane and Chester Road.